Bhagavad Gita Chapter 11 Verse 16 Meaning

 Available in 28 languages

-This verse from Chapter 11 of the Bhagavad Gita highlights a practical insight: I see You with boundless form on every side, with many arms, stomachs, mouths, and eyes; neither the end nor the middle nor the beginning do I see, O Lord of the Universe, O Cosmic Form.
+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on cosmic vision.
+I see You with boundless form on every side, with many arms, stomachs, mouths, and eyes; neither the end nor the middle nor the beginning do I see, O Lord of the Universe, O Cosmic Form.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+What distinguishes this verse is its integration of cosmic vision with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team